Undergraduate Advising

 Current Freshmen

-At this time, you should have been placed in either Writing 1 or Writing 2.
+At this time, you should have been placed in either Writing 1 or Writing 2 as a result of completing UCSB's Collaborative Writing Placement (CWP).
 If placed in Writing 1, you will need to take it before the end of your third quarter.
 If placed in Writing 2, you will need to take it before the end of your sixth quarter.

 Sophomores